KarelKubat/smartlog/README.md

 client.Info("hello world")           // uses the new timestamp and shows UTC
 ```

-The default timestamp format `msg.DefaultTimeFormat` applies to all clients that don't set their own preference form(this includes the global client).
+The default timestamp format `msg.DefaultTimeFormat` applies to all clients that don't set their own preference (this includes the global client).
 That means that, if needed, you can set diffeent formats for different clients:

 ```go
 // See also main/test/clienttimestamps/clienttimestamps.go